 Will faced the devastating realization that he and his group of friends had gone through irreversible change.
 The episode where his process comes to a head includes raw, gut-wrenching emotions.
 This time I observed them through a slightly more logical lens.
 I watched him pivot—though not without grief—toward his hard-bought ability.
 “Will the Wise,” as was his Dungeons and Dragons moniker, began to live into his name.
 Because of his fearsome encounter, Will could sense danger’s approach.
 He learned to exercise the wisdom born of experience.

-When Parents and mentors of children encounter stories of pain, danger, and death we instinctively move to protect.
+When parents and mentors of children encounter stories of pain, danger, and death we instinctively move to protect.
 We want to shield them from the ways of the world and keep them children as long as possible.
-But we fail to acknowledge that over-protectiveness comes at the cost of growth.
+But we fail to acknowledge that over-protectiveness costs children their growth.
 When we preempt hardship in our children’s lives instead of proactively training them to face it, we hinder their maturity in Christ.

 Will turned from childish play to a greater vision and began to boldly serve his community, helping save them from an increasingly destructive force.
 His growth and its fruit remind us of the Father’s intentions for us—and His intentions for our children.